-Similarly, (Jamkatel, 2018) studied customer satisfaction with Himalaya Airlines, inspecting the factors that influence it.
+Similarly, (Jamkatel, 2018) studied customer satisfaction with Himalaya Airlines, examining the elements that influence it.
 The study considered ticket prices, airport services, employee conduct, flight dependability, and inflight services as independent variables.
 It concluded that customer satisfaction levels were high, but recommended placing more emphasis on ticket pricing.
-The impact of service quality was studied by (Devkota et al., 2020) on customer satisfaction with domestic airlines in Nepal.
-This research identified a strong connection between customer satisfaction and factors- tangibility, reliability, responsiveness, empathy, and assurance.
+The impact of service quality was studied by (Devkota et al., 2020) on customer satisfaction and factors- tangibility, reliability, responsiveness, empathy, and assurance.
 Security and punctual flights emerged as the primary factors affecting airline choice.